armory/docs/content/en/plugins/scale-agent/release-notes/agent-service/agent-service-v-1-0-52.md

 Changes:

-- Send amount of replicas on registration; this need a service account with permissions to list pods, replicaSets, and deployments attached to agent pod
+- Sends amount of replicas on registration; A service account with permissions to list pods, replicaSets, and deployments is required.
-- Add retry mechanism when 409 conflict error on deploy operation; it is enable just if  is set to true and  is greater than 0
+- Adds retry mechanism on 409 conflict errors on deploy operation; `kubernetes.retries.enabled` must be true and `kubernetes.retries.maxRetries` greater than 0.